github/docs/README.md

 ## Thanks :purple_heart:

-Thanks for all your contributions and efforts towards the GitHub documentation.
-We thank you being part of our enormous community!!
+Thanks for all your contributions and efforts towards improving the GitHub documentation.
+We thank you being part of our ✨ community ✨ !